presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

 1. Class prep.
 Don't forget: always access the textbook by clicking on the Textbook link from cTools, so that you'll be logged in and get credit for doing the prep.

    * Before Monday's class:
-      * Read :ref:`Optional and Keyword Parameters<optional_params_chap>`, and do the exercises in that chapter

    * Before Wednesday's class:
+        * Read :ref:`Installing a Native Python Interpreter and Text Editor <next_steps>` and follow the instructions to set up for running python on your computer
        * Read :ref:`Tuples<tuples_chap>`, and do the exercises in that chapter
        * Read :ref:`Nested Data Structures and Nested Iteration<nested_chap>`, and do the exercises in that chapter

-2. Reading responses

 3. Problem set **Due:** **Sunday, February 22**
    * Do the :ref:`Native Python Interpreter and Text Editor part of Problem Set 5. <unix_pset6>`

    * Save answers to the exercises in Problem Set 6: :ref:`Problem Set 6 <problem_set_6>`